User Customizable and Robust Geo-Indistinguishability for Location Privacy: Location Obfuscation by CORGI

 \subsection{Server side}

-The server receives \textit{Privacy\_l }and the number of locations to be pruned $\delta$.
-Algorithm~\ref{alg:genObfuscation} reports the steps for determining the privacy forest and generating the obfuscation matrix.
+\systemName{} on server side takes as input the Privacy level \textit{Privacy\_l }and the number of locations to be pruned ($\delta$).
+Algorithm~\ref{alg:genObfuscation} describes the steps for determining the obfuscation range (represented by the privacy forest) and generating the obfuscation matrix.
 First, the server determines the nodes at the given privacy level $\vNodeSet{}^{l}$ by performing a Breadth First Search in the Location Tree $\vTree{}$ (Step 2).
 Second, it initializes the privacy forest as a dictionary where the key is a subtree and the value is the obfuscation matrix for the leaf nodes of that subtree (Step 3).
 The system then iterates through each node $\vNode{}{i}$ at the privacy level and generates an obfuscation matrix for each of them.
-For this purpose, server has to determine the subtree rooted at $\vNode{}{i}$ and perform a Depth First Search to determine the leaf nodes of that subtree (Steps 5-6).
-Next it calls the \emph{generateRobustMatrix} (algorithm included in the extended version) with the set of leaf nodes and the number of locations to be pruned (Step 7) which solves the minimization problem stated by setting the appropriate constraints for feasibility and robustness (see Section~\ref{subsec:robustmatrix}).
+For this purpose, the server has to determine the subtree rooted at $\vNode{}{i}$ and perform a Depth First Search to determine the leaf nodes of that subtree (Steps 5-6).
+Next, it calls the \emph{generateRobustMatrix} (Algorithm~\ref{alg:robustmatrix}) with the set of leaf nodes and the number of locations to be pruned (Step 7) \footnote{The privacy parameter ($\epsilon$) and the number of iterations to convergence when generating the robust matrix ($t$) are set universally for all the users. $\epsilon$ is updated based on the user's customization needs.}.
 The robust obfuscation matrix $\vMatrix{0}{}$ thus generated for the leaf nodes is added to the dictionary with the subtree as the key (Steps 8-9).
 After iterating through all the nodes at the set privacy level and generating obfuscation matrices for each of their descendant leaf nodes, the final privacy forest \textit{PF} is returned.